arpit73/GitRanker/README.md

 GitRanker is a web scraping tool that ranks given Github  users based on their number of commits.

 #Cheerio
 We use cheerio to load the html in a  node session and then find the specific numbers using simple regular expression for finding a number.
+The designing is with bpootstrap 4
+#Test